 Preparing your quilt top is easy!
 Clip all loose threads from the back.
 Press seams flat (open or to one side).
 Reinforce stitching around the perimeter of the quilt top so seams do not open up as the quilt is handled.2.
 How should I prepare the backing fabric?

 3. How large does the batting and backing need to be?

 - Seams should run horizontal or vertical.
-It's popular for quilters to piece designer backings however this may cause puckering so please allow us to discuss this at take in.
-I am not against designer backs but we should both know what is involved.
+It's popular for quilters to piece designer backings however this may cause puckering so please allow us to discuss this when you are planning your quilt.

 - Press your backing fabric.
 For very stubborn creases such as fold lines, mist with water and press with a hot iron.